nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 - [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) is a general, reusable solution to a commonly occurring problem within a given context in software design.
 - [An architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) is a general, reusable solution to a commonly occurring problem in software architecture within a given context.
-- [Process patterns](https://en.wikipedia.org/wiki/Process_patterns) can be defined as the set of activities, actions, work tasks or work products and similar related behaviour followed in a [software development life cycle](https://en.wikipedia.org/wiki/Software_development_process).
+- [Organisational patterns](https://en.wikipedia.org/wiki/Organizational_patterns) are arrangements or systems of internal relationship which give to any culture its coherence.
 ---
 [A pattern language](https://en.wikipedia.org/wiki/Pattern_language) is an organized and coherent set of patterns, each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise.
 ---
-## Using organisational patterns
+## Usage
 ---
-### organizational improvement
+### organisational improvement
 - Find the weakest part of your organization
 - Find a pattern that is likely to strengthen it
 - Apply the pattern